Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the tool plans or runs a command under a specified SELinux security context.
-Distinguishes from sibling 'chcon' by specifying it's for command contexts, not file contexts.
+Description clearly states the tool 'run a command under a specified SELinux security context' and distinguishes it from sibling 'chcon' by explicitly stating it is not for modifying file contexts.
+Provides specific verb and resource.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.